dental practice (2)

 TMJ Treatment

 Your jaw isn’t supposed to snap, crackle and pop like your cereal.
 And you shouldn’t feel pain when you yawn or open your mouth to sing.
 But if you have what’s commonly called TMJ, you may be experiencing all those side effects.
 There are so many different factors that may contribute to your jaw condition that it’s best to rely on an expert like Dr. Alex Shalman in Downtown NYC for friendly, personalized care and treatment.
-He’s a TMJ specialist who runs a boutique dental clinic.
+He’s a TMJ specialist who runs a boutique dental practice.
 That means he can give you the time and attention you need to find the most effective treatment.
 Don’t suffer jaw pain needlessly; call Dr. Shalman for an appointment and get to the root of your pain quickly.

 What Is TMJ?